Russia says Germany's suspension of military ties 'not constructive'

-In light of the West's diplomatic showdown with Moscow over Ukraine, Germany halted all defense-related exports to Russia on Friday.
-France's defense minister said it would pull out of joint military exercises but made no comment about exports.
+In light of the West's diplomatic showdown with Moscow over Ukraine, Germany halted all defence-related exports to Russia on Friday.
+France's defence minister said it would pull out of joint military exercises but made no comment about exports.

 Anotov said Germany had made its decision "under pressure", suggesting the United States was steering Paris and Berlin toward taking a harder line toward Russia.